SkillBridge Explained: How It Works and How to Prepare Before Separation

 This guide focuses on understanding and preparing for SkillBridge as part of separation.
 Employer selection, application strategies, and acceptance outcomes deserve their own deeper guides.

-About the author: Bruce Goren is an Air Force member retiring in February 2026.
+About the author: Bruce Goren is a retired Air Force member (Ret.
+Feb 2026).
 As part of his transition, he participated in the SkillBridge program through AllegiantVets and later completed on-the-job training through Service2Software, which helped inform the practical guidance shared here.
+He separated before the March 2026 rank-tiered policy took effect.